DataBiosphere/terra-workspace-manager/README.md

 In the early days of the project, there were JUnit-based integration tests.
 We are in process of migrating them to Test Runner.

+#### Cleaning up workspaces in tests

+For connected tests that use real SamService/Broad dev SAM, delete workspaces at the end of test, so Broad dev SAM isn't cluttered with test workspaces.

+For integration tests, don't need to delete workspace because it's taken care of by janitor.